AI Context

 - Lead generator (producer): runs the website, implements SDK, calls captureCDR(), sends share URL to buyer.

-- Lead buyer (claimer): purchases leads, claims share URL via POST with their own API key.
+- Lead buyer (recipient): purchases leads, POSTs to the share URL with their own API key to receive the evidence.

 OPTION 1 — Auto-share at capture time (recommended):